sagnikgh1899/FraudDetection/README.md

 #### QUESTIONS OF INTEREST
 1. Can we predict which are fraudulent claims out of all claims from a given medical claims data quickly and accurately?
-2. Which providers are doing the most fraud?
-Are there any specific years or specific states where the number of fraud claims were high?
+2. Are there any specific years or specific states where the number of fraud claims were high?
 3. Are there specific patterns in frauds specific to providers and medical insurance claims?
 4. What are the trends of claims across beneficiary demographics?